dangdo85/project-3-mongoose-express/README.md

 - As a signed in user, I would like to see the thumbnail of all images on AWS.
 - As a signed in user, I would like to comment on posts
 - As a signed in user, I would like to delete my comments
-- As a signed in user, I would like to update my comments
+- As a signed in user, I would like to 'like' images
 - As a signed in user, I would like to delete the reference of my image from the database.
 - As a signed in user, I would like to see the following data for any post:
     - date created/uploaded